Ishayat17/Ishayat17/README.md

 👋 About Me

-Hi, I’m Ishayat Arik Chowdhury, a Computer Science student at the University of Alberta
+Hi, I’m Ishayat Arik Chowdhury, a 3rd year CS student at the University of Alberta

-🎓 Currently pursuing my Bachelor of Computer Science

-💡 Interested in AI/ML, software development, and full-stack projects

-🚀 Always exploring new technologies and applying them to real-world problems
+💡 Interested in AI/ML, software development, and full-stack projects 🚀 Always exploring new technologies and applying them to real-world problems

 🛠️ Languages & Frameworks